Do you suffer from poor sleep or insomnia?

 10. Reduce fluid intake before bedtime

-This should avoid you needing to not wake during the night needing to go to the toilet.
+This should avoid you from needing to wake up during the night needing to go to the toilet.

 You should also avoid drinking alcohol and caffeine before bedtime.